RomanoLorenzo/TrueSignal/README.md

 ## Hardware Requirements

 *   **TrueSignal Oscilloscope:** This software is designed to work with the TrueSignal open-source USB oscilloscope hardware.
-    *   *(You should add a link here to your TrueSignal hardware project repository or documentation if it exists separately).*

 *   A computer with a free USB port.

 ## Software Prerequisites